Volvo S60 Common Problems and Solutions

 Problem:

-If you are noticing that there is an oil leak coming from the rear of the engine, it could be one of two causes.
-The rear main oil seal or the turbo drain tube are the most common parts to leak in that particular area.
+If you notice an oil leak from the rear of the engine, it could be caused by one of two issues.
+The most common parts to leak in that area are the rear main oil seal or the turbo drain tube.

 Solution:

-Once you have identified exactly which part is causing the oil leak, you will need to fit a replacement one to resolve the issue.
+Once you have accurately identified the part causing the oil leak, you will need to fit a replacement to resolve it.

 Difficulty level